ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 ## Connecting to PostgreSQL server

-Let's begin by creating a file `db.js`.
+Let's start exploring sequelize by creating a file `utils/db.js`.

 Following the Sequelize documentation on [connection pool](https://sequelize.org/master/manual/connection-pool.html), we will create only one Sequelize instance and export the instance from the module.
 This will serve as our entry point to the database.